How You Can Give Back to the Dallas Community This Holiday Season

 Dallas Children’s Advocacy Center

-Due to the global supply chain issues, Dallas Children’s Advocacy Center is asking volunteers to start shopping earlier this year for its “Holiday of Hope” giving program.
+Shop now for Dallas Children’s Advocacy Center’s “Holiday of Hope” giving program.
 DCAC provides donations to children affected by child abuse.
-New, unwrapped toys and gifts, such as books, pajamas, blankets, coats, and toys (for ages 3 to 4 years old) will be due by Saturday, December 11.
+New, unwrapped toys and gifts, such as books, pajamas, blankets, coats, and toys (for ages 3 to 4 years old) will be due by December 11.
 Individuals are also able to host a Toy Drive or make a monetary donation.

-The Salvation Army Angel Tree at Galleria Dallas will be set up on Level 1, near Guest Reception Center, starting November 5 through December 3.
-The first 500 donors will receive a complimentary Galleria Dallas ornament so make sure to get there early.
-Drive-through drop-off will take place December 3 and 4 near Grand Lux Café.
+The Salvation Army Angel Tree at Galleria Dallas is currently open on Level 1, near Intimissimi, through December 7.
+Drive-through drop-off will take place December 6 and 7 in the driveway near Orange Garage and Nordstrom.

+NorthPark Center also has an Angel Tree, open on Level One between Macy’s and Dillard’s until December 5.
+For dropping off your unwrapped gifts, head to The Salvation Army Mobile Truck (parked in the northeast parking lot of NorthPark) on December 6 and 7.

 Dallas CASA

 Angel Tree Holiday Giving, a Dallas CASA program, is accepting gift cards and cash this year to answer angel tree requests from children in protective care.
 To participate, you can donate $25 or $50 gift cards from Walmart, Target, or Amazon and deliver them to Dallas CASA at 2757 Swiss Avenue.
-Drop off will begin on November 16.
+Drop-off will take place from November 18 through December 9.
 Find more information here.

 Genesis Women’s Shelter & Support

-Genesis Women’s Shelter & Support is only accepting gift cards this year for its holiday program to keep staff, clients, and volunteers safe from Covid-19.
+Genesis Women’s Shelter & Support is accepting gifts this holiday season.
 There are three different ways to help.
-Adopt a Family by providing gift cards for the entire family including $150 per woman, and $50 for each child.
-Gift cards are given to moms ahead of time so they can wrap gifts for their kids themselves.
-You can also Sponsor an Angel Tree where you can give $25 gift cards to each child.
+Adopt a Family by receiving a wish list to go shopping for women and children.
+Give Clients Power to Choose by providing gift cards so moms can shop for their children themselves.
+You can also Sponsor an Angel Tree.
 Lastly, make a monetary donation to help support the program.

 Community Partners of Dallas